Dalton Public Schools seeks all students in-person for MAP testing

-The members of the Dalton Board of Education were briefed on plans for fall MAP testing for students during their meeting this week.
+DALTON, Ga. — The members of the Dalton Board of Education were briefed on plans for fall MAP testing for students during their meeting last week.

 The system has already begun MAP testing, results of which provide critical information to educators regarding gaps in knowledge of students, said Laura Orr, chief academic officer for Dalton Public Schools.
 That’s particularly important this fall because not only did students spend the final two months of the 2019-20 academic year in total virtual learning, rather than in-person classes, the start of this school year was delayed by nearly a month.